 If you just opened your first credit card or have had multiple credit cards for a while then you can be sure of one thing.
-You will receive your statement each month and have to pay it.
-But there is a lot of important information that comes with your statement that you need to look at and understand before paying it.
+You will receive your credit card statement each month and have to pay it.
+It is important to know that there is a lot of important information that comes with your statement that you need to look at and understand before paying it.

 Minimum Amount Due

 This is the total amount that you need to pay to be considered “paid on time” and up to date with your statement.
 This amount is not what your total statement is for that month.
 Whatever is left over after you make your minimum payment will be assessed an interest charged and applied to your next statement.

 Credit Card Statement Balance

 What is a credit card balance?
 This is the total amount that you spent over the timeframe of your last statement.
 If your statement timeframe is from the 1st of the month to the 30th then this is the total amount of money that you put on your credit card during that time.
 You do not receive your credit card statement until after this is over and most credit cards give you somewhere between 2 – 3 weeks to pay this off.
 This is the total amount that you need to pay off in order to not incur any interest on your balance.
 Here at Casavvy we encourage everyone to pay off their credit card in full each month, because these interest charges can add up quickly and it is basically spending money on nothing.

 Total Outstanding Balance